eswan18/ethanswan.com/content/posts/2025/2025-04-12-ai-2027-p-doom/index.md

 Each of the five authors comes with their own claim to credibility.
 To me, the first author's bona fides are most notable, having written a [similar AI forecast](https://www.lesswrong.com/posts/6Xgy6CAf2jqHhynHL/what-2026-looks-like) a few years ago that's turned out [remarkably accurate](https://www.lesswrong.com/posts/u9Kr97di29CkMvjaj/evaluating-what-2026-looks-like-so-far).

-A summary lacks oomph without reading or engaging with all the events along the way -- each of which sounds very reasonable based on what preceeded it -- because it's science fiction in every sense except plausibility.
+A summary lacks oomph without reading or engaging with all the events along the way -- each of which sounds very reasonable based on what preceded it -- because it's science fiction in every sense except plausibility.
 Still, here's my summary of it:

 The current rate of development in AI isn't slowing down and is in fact accelerating due to compounding.